w4jbm/Apple-1-Integer-BASIC/README.md

 I have seen comments about the fact that -32767 is the largest negative value Integer BASIC allows, while -32768 can actually be stored in 16 bits.

-The is actually a reason for the limit.
+There is actually a reason for the limit.
 (And it has nothing to do with wanting to only have one error message referencing 32767 as I've seen speculated in place.)

 If you have a statement such as: